nhsengland/model-card/README.md

 This is a work in progress repository where a generic [model card](https://arxiv.org/pdf/1810.03993) template is being developed.

 Any project involving a machine learning model can use this template and include it in their own repository.
-This means that whenever a model is updated, the mdoel card can be updated alongside.
+This means that whenever a model is updated, the model card can be updated alongside.

 The repo includes: